advancedresearch/advancedresearch.github.io/blog/2017-09-12-more-real-than-reality.md

 ### The Reality Beneath Reality

 Once upon a time, some people on a small planet called "earth" discovered the laws of light and electricity.
-One of was [Michael Faraday](https://en.wikipedia.org/wiki/Michael_Faraday) who did a lot of experiments and [James Clerk Maxwell](https://en.wikipedia.org/wiki/James_Clerk_Maxwell) who formulated the theory of classical electromagnetism.
+One of them was [Michael Faraday](https://en.wikipedia.org/wiki/Michael_Faraday) who did a lot of experiments and another was [James Clerk Maxwell](https://en.wikipedia.org/wiki/James_Clerk_Maxwell) who formulated the theory of classical electromagnetism.

 It took a while from that point in history before some other people discovered that the laws of electromagnetism